mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/new/index.md

     └─4 Machines...
 True                     8m10s  See my-azure-cluster-md-0-84bd8b5f5b-b8cnq, my-azure-cluster-md-0-84bd8b5f5b-j8ldg, ...
     ```

 1. As they progress, the controllers also create Events.
-List the Events using this command:
+List the Events using the command:

     ```sh
     kubectl get events | grep ${CLUSTER_NAME}
     ```

-    For brevity, the example uses `grep`.
-It is also possible to use separate commands to get Events for specific objects.
-For example, `kubectl get events --field-selector involvedObject.kind="AzureCluster"` and `kubectl get events --field-selector involvedObject.kind="AzureMachine"`.
+    For brevity, the example command also uses `grep`.
+You can use separate commands to get Events for specific objects, for example, `kubectl get events --field-selector involvedObject.kind="AzureCluster"` and `kubectl get events --field-selector involvedObject.kind="AzureMachine"`.

+    The output is similar to:

     ```text
     15m         Normal    AzureClusterObjectNotFound                  azurecluster                                          AzureCluster object default/my-azure-cluster not found